CMPSC403-AlleghenyCollege-Fall2021/lab03/README.md

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the assignment for Laboratory 3 assignment in Computer Science 403.

-This laboratory assignment invites you to work individually to participate in the hash identification and hash cracking activities on TryHackMe, and to create and test an encyption and decryption in a Python program.
+This laboratory assignment invites you to work individually to participate in the hash identification and hash cracking activities on TryHackMe, and to create and test an encryption and decryption in Python.
 You are also responsible for writing a detailed reflection, stored in the file `reflection.md`.
 This is a Markdown file that must adhere to the standards described in the [Markdown Syntax Guide](https://guides.github.com/features/mastering-markdown/).

 ## Objectives

 To further understanding of encyption and hashing.
 To practice cracking hashes, explore hashing vulnerabilities, and to experiment with a variety of tools available for exploitation.
+To gain deeper understanding into one of the encryption algorithms.

 ## Code of Conduct